rohitvijayan1111/Obsidian-notes/GIT UDEMY COURSE/Git merge.md

 git diff, compares staging area and working directory

+git diff HEAD -> head/branch and working directory

+what will be shown in git diff head, i have created  a new file, in working directory shows one file

+when we commit it and see ,git diff head, will comparing it will list as